UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

 There may be several options.

-Essentially, PPD is an "internal use" index used by manufacturers to determine if a sunscreen product meets standards.
-The consumer does not need to delve into these subtleties - it is enough to see the "quality mark": the letters UVA in a circle.
+Essentially, PPD is an "internal use" index used by manufacturers to determine whether a sunscreen product meets standards.
+The consumer does not need to delve into these subtleties - it is enough to see the “quality mark”: the letters UVA in a circle.

 OPTION 2.
 Instead of PPD, another marking is used - PA with "pluses".
 Often such markings can be found on Asian cosmetics.

-Here is the PA - PPD Index Correspondence Plate:
+Here is the PA - PPD index correspondence plate:

 PA+ = PPD 2 to 4